rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  chances are your question was answered
 *  in a previous episode.
 *  And all of those episodes are time stamped
-*  in a lot of detail.
-*  So people can navigate quickly to the topics
+*  in a lot of detail so people can navigate quickly
-*  most of interest to them.
+*  to the topics most of interest to them.
 *  So without further ado, questions from the audience.
 *  First question is about best practices
 *  for managing rumination and negative thoughts